AndresDLRG/Data-Manipulation-Tests/README.md

 # Manipulation Libraries Sample Code

-This repository contains sample code for testing different manipulation libraries for Python and Java.
+This repository contains sample code for testing different manipulation libraries for Python.

 ## Python Code

 The Python code is located in the `python` directory.
-It includes tests for various libraries such as Pandas, Polars, DuckDB, and PySpark.
+It includes tests for various libraries such as Pandas, Polars, and DuckDB.

 First install the required libraries:

 ```bash
 pip install -r requirements.txt
 ```

-## Java Code

-The Java code is located in the `java` directory.